veksha/cuda_terminal_plus/readme/readme.txt

 Plugin loads ~/.bashrc if Bash is used, so Bash aliases must work.

+Output of interactive programs can be scrolled with 'Down' and 'Page Down' keys.

 Plugin shows special cells in the statusbar:
 - "+": runs command "Add terminal for current file",
 - "X": runs command "Close all terminals".